 The First Thanksgiving occurred one year after landing in the

 New World.
-Pilgrim governor William Bradford decided they
+Pilgrim governor William Bradford

 should have a feast to celebrate their new colony and to thank

-the Indians for showing them how to survive.
+Indians for showing them how to survive.
 The celebration

 lasted three days and became the foundation of our modern